rocketpages/ultimate-tictactoe/README.md

     - Join a game that has been created by someone else

 - The *game page*:
-    - Keeps track of total number of moves per player.
+    - Keeps track of total number of moves per player
-    - Keeps track of cumulative time of the turns for each player.
+    - Keeps track of cumulative time of the turns for each player
-    - Win, loss, and tie game statistics.
+    - Win, loss, and tie game statistics
-    - Request a rematch.
+    - Request a rematch

 If you would like to contribute to this demo, please view the list of GitHub issues for ideas of functionality that would be nice to have.